PHP Security & Best Practices (Security & Performance)

-PHP powers everything from small projects to large-scale CMS platforms like WordPress and frameworks like Laravel.
-It is essential to write clean, reusable, secure and maintainable PHP code to protect your web application and user data.
-In this post we will discuss PHP best practices that every developer should follow in order to develop robust and scalable applications.
+PHP is one of the most popular programming languages widely used for creating dynamic websites.
+It empowers from small projects to large-scale CMS platforms like WordPress and frameworks like Laravel.
+The wide acceptance and usage of PHP makes it important to write clean, reusable, secure and maintainable PHP code.
+In this post, we will discuss PHP best practices that every developer should follow to develop robust and scalable applications.

-1: Use Latest PHP Version
+1: Use The Latest PHP Version

 2: Follow PSR Coding Standards